Delivery Boys

 Delivery Boys is a 1984 film directed by Ken Handler about a multiethnic group of pizza delivery boys who start a breakdancing team.

+Delivery Boys was a self-funded vanity project in which Handler paid Chuck Vincent's Platinum Pictures to produce the film.

 Mario Van Peebles, Scott Thompson Baker, Kelly Nichols, Samantha Fox, Veronica Hart and Annabelle Gurwitch have cameo roles.
 Naima Kradjian, a former Republican candidate for mayor of Binghamton, New York, also appears in the film.